mitre/thumbtack/docs/index.rst

 .. warning::

-    DO NOT USE THIS TOOL IN A PRODUCTION SETTING!
     Due to the user restrictions of most disk-mounting utilities, you will have more success with Thumbtack when it is run as root.
     For more information on deploying Flask applications, please refer to Flask's `deployment documentation`_.